ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

   * feature

 * Questions:
-  * Each search component needs to be specified.
+  * Each search component needs to be specified (I think Orion Buske has some good information for that)
   * Do we want to require support for a minimal list of search components?
   * What is the process for adding search components?
   * Do we want to support defined sets search components for certain communities (MME)?
   * Do we allow custom search components?
   * Version numbering as defined above does not resolve to the search components, maybe it should?
+  * `Operator` needs to be defined
+    * EQ, NEQ, LT, LTE, GT, GTE
+  * Need to figure out `sources` vs. `id` and CURIEs (I think Chris Mungall was maintaining a list of CURIEs) ?

 ### Specification for the `-or`/`-and` structure (optional)